Bob Steele filmography

-American actor Bob Steele (Robert North Bradbury Jr. January 23, 1907 – December 21, 1988), and his twin brother Bill were the sons of film director Robert N. Bradbury.
+American actor Bob Steele (born Robert Adrian Bradbury.
+January 23, 1907 – December 21, 1988), and his twin brother Bill were the sons of film director Robert N. Bradbury.
 The twins began their acting career in the silent film The Adventures of Bill and Bob, directed by their father, and continued in a series of Bradbury Sr.'s film shorts.
 Bill later pursued a career in medicine.
-Bob continued to act under his real name, until The Mojave Kid when he was billed as Bob Steele.
-During his career of more than 100 films and television shows between 1920 and 1974, he was known primarily for his work in Westerns.
+Bob continued to act under the name Robert Bradbury Jr. until he appeared in The Mojave Kid, when he was billed as Bob Steele.
+During his career of more than 400 films and television shows between 1920 and 1974, he was known primarily for his work in Westerns.
 Steele appeared as the recurring character of Tucson Smith in 20 of the Three Mesquiteers serials produced by Republic Pictures.
 He became familiar to America's television audiences for his recurring role as Trooper Duffy in the comedy series F Troop.